DataONEorg/d1_python/test_utilities/doc/stress_tester/certificates.rst

 Create the local test CA. You will be prompted for the information that OpenSSL will use for generating the DN of the certificate.
-The information you enter is not important, but it is recomended to indicate, in one or more of the fields, that the CA is for testing only.
+The information you enter is not important, but it is recommended to indicate, in one or more of the fields, that the CA is for testing only.
 As the DN of the signing CA is included in all signed certificates, it helps with marking those certificates as being for testing only as well.